scollinselliott/eratosthenes/README.md

 ### Absolute Constraints

-Constraints should be given as two separate `list`s , one for *termini post quos* and the other for *termini ante quos*.
-These take the same form as the finds object, as a `list` of `list`s, with the same headings, but include one additional heading of `samples` which contains the absolute dates pertinent to that *t.p.q.* or *t.a.q*.
+Constraints should be given as two separate `lists`, one for *termini post quos* and the other for *termini ante quos*.
+These take the same form as the finds object, as a `list` of `lists`, with the same headings, but include one additional heading of `samples` which contains the absolute dates pertinent to that *t.p.q.* or *t.a.q*.